Owner, Leaptech Solutions & Executive Director, The Latino Chamber

 Alejandra “Ale” Spray

-Ale is a board member and President-Elect of HCC (Hispanic Contractors of Colorado), an organization she is been actively involved with for 14 years.
+Ale is a former board member and President of HCC (Hispanic Contractors of Colorado), an organization she is been actively involved with for 15 years.
 Her dedication and support for small and minority businesses has led to her appointment to the State of Colorado’s Minority Business Advisory Council where she continues her work promoting active engagement and solution-based dialogue with the business community.

 Speaker, Coach, Author